MEMBERSHIP and JOINING

 BMC individual upgrade

 We encourage prospective members to come along to a local meet or social to meet us and find out more about us and what we do.
-Prospective members are welcome to come along on a weekend as a guest, before joining the club.
-Please contact the secretary, so we know to expect you.
+You are welcome on any of our weekend meets too.
+You must complete a prospective members form prior to attending any club event.
+Please contact the secretary for more info.

 When you are ready to join, you will need to complete a membership form and pay the annual fee.
 Contact the secretary for details.